- Solicitors For Business

 Case Study: Expat Electrician Mesothelioma Claim

-Mr R was a retired electrician who’d spent many years working in close proximity to asbestos.
-Over his career he’d worked with asbestos-lagged pipes and often come home covered in asbestos dust.
+Mr R was a retired electrician who had spent many years working in close proximity to asbestos.
+Over his career he had worked with asbestos-lagged pipes and often come home covered in asbestos dust.
 Mr R was retired and living in Spain with his wife when he was diagnosed with mesothelioma, aged 74.
 He decided to make a claim against his previous employers, but unfortunately passed away before the claim could be completed.
-JMW Associate, Abigail Morrison and Head of Industrial Disease, Andrew Lilley, continued to handle the claim for Mr R’s wife, eventually securing her a settlement of £130,000.
+JMW Associate Abigail Morrison and head of industrial disease Andrew Lilley continued to handle the claim for Mr R’s wife, eventually securing her a settlement of £130,000.